An 88-hour Certificate Course

 For the last 100 years the care of our dead has gradually been turned over to businesses.
 But the recent decade has seen a resurgence in families providing end-of-life care to loved ones through home hospice care.
 As a natural extension of hospice more and more families are choosing to care for their loved one – before and after death – in their homes.

-The work of death midwives and home funeral guides does not duplicate the work of professionals such as nurses or funeral directors.
+The work of end-of-life guides (sometimes called death midwives or death doulas) and home funeral guides does not duplicate the work of professionals such as nurses or funeral directors.
 We work alongside them and our skills are not medically oriented, they are more heart-oriented.
 We use the ancient, and time-proven techniques of an open and compassionate heart, our hands, and our voices.
 This work can be done in any setting, whether in a hospital, nursing facility or a home.

 When a loved one’s death is dignified, peaceful and meaningful it can be a sacred experience for those left behind.
 Often an event such as this heals family rifts and enables people to reconnect with each other in ways that are life-changing for everyone involved.
 When families are able to participate in the ending of a loved one’s life it can be very empowering.